 Heat Cycles in Cats

-Cats are polyestrous, which means heat cycles happen periodically during their fertile years.
-These cycles may start as early as four-months-old and will continue until a cat is either bred or spayed.
-Heat cycles in cats can last several days, up to two weeks, and repeat themselves every two to three weeks.
+Cats are seasonally polyestrous, which means that heat cycles can occur repeatedly every 14-21 days during a given breeding season.
+These cycles may start as early as four months of age and will continue until a cat is either bred or spayed.
+Heat or estrus in cats can last on average from six to eight days, and repeat every one to three weeks.
 It's easy to see, then, how a female cat almost always seems to be in heat.
-Many veterinarians practice early spay and neuter for this reason.
+Thus, many veterinarians practice early spay and neuter.

 When your cat is in heat, it's a noticeable event.
-And while it's hard to prove that heat cycles aren't painful, the calling (or loud howling) she exhibits make her seem uncomfortable.
+And while it's hard to prove that heat cycles aren't painful, the calling (or loud howling) she exhibits make her seem to be uncomfortable.
 However, a female cat's howling has a purpose—to attract the attention of a potential suitor.
-Recognizing this fact eases your worry about something being wrong, or "off," with your pet.
+Recognizing this fact can ease your worry about something being wrong, or "off," with your pet.

 Timing Is Everything

 With the arrival of spring, a female cat in her sexual prime will begin a heat cycle.
 The longer days, filled with warmth and sunlight, trigger the breeding season.
 This first heat of the season usually lasts about a week.
 Then, if a pregnancy isn't achieved, she may go back into heat a few weeks later and continue this pattern until she becomes pregnant.
 If she mates during this time and becomes pregnant, she will go back into heat approximately eight weeks after the kittens are born, or just after they are weaned.
 But if your cat mates and doesn't get pregnant, a false pregnancy may ensue where she exhibits the signs of pregnancy briefly, before going back into estrus four to six weeks later.

 What Is Being in Heat Is Like for Cats